Skip to contents

 pps_systematic PPS systematic - simple but can have periodicity issues

-pps_poisson PPS Poisson - random sample size (requires frac)
+pps_poisson PPS Poisson - random sample size (requires frac and supports prn)

 pps_multinomial PPS with replacement